-- 7.2.2.1 Maintain the integrity of the ALR. - 7.2.2.2 Continue to strengthen the economic base of the agricultural community. - 7.2.2.3 Recognize agriculture as a legitimate land use constraint when planning for urban and rural developments.
+- 7.2.2.1 Maintain the integrity of the ALR. - 7.2.2.2 Continue to strengthen the economic base of the agricultural community. - 7.2.2.3 Recognize agriculture as a legitimate land use constraint when planning for urban and rural developments. - 7.2.2.4 Participate with senior government to improve the ongoing effectiveness of the ALR and ALC.

-- 7.2.2.4 Participate with senior government to improve the ongoing effectiveness of the ALR and ALC. - 7.2.2.5 Ensure water resources are available to service the needs of the agricultural sector. - 7.2.2.6 Adopt an agricultural plan for the community.
+- 7.2.2.5 Ensure water resources are available to service the needs of the agricultural sector. - 7.2.2.6 Adopt an agricultural plan for the community.

-- 7.2.3.1 Support residential uses that meet the housing, operational and/or economic needs of farmers2. - 7.2.3.2 Limit the impacts of residential uses on farmlands and farm operations by encouraging siting on lower capability lands and/or confining such uses within a farm home plate.3 - 7.2.3.3 Encourage the consolidation of legal parcels that support more efficient agricultural operations. - 7.2.3.4 Promote the inclusion of productive agricultural land into the ALR boundary that is currently not designated and protected as ALR lands. - 7.2.3.5 Engage the federal government's Agricultural Research Facility to assist with local agricultural and community interests. - 7.2.3.6 Continue to accommodate a downtown farmers market to provide economic opportunities for farmers as a local food source for residents. - 7.2.3.7 Support the development of agricultural-related industries, such as food processing and packaging, in the industrial areas. - 7.2.3.8 Support agri-tourism throughout Summerland and direct farm marketing operations as a secondary use to permitted farming operations that comply with the policies of the Agricultural Land Commission. - 7.2.3.9 Support new road, utility and communication corridors that minimize the impact on existing or proposed agricultural operations. - 7.2.3.10 Ensure new urban land developments provide adequate buffers to minimize the conflicts with agricultural operations. - 7.2.3.11 Encourage the retention of natural areas and unique landforms which are both of benefit to the community's overall character, environmental well-being and agricultural operations. - 7.2.3.12 Implement the strategies as described within any adopted agricultural plan for the community. - 7.2.3.13 Encourage use of higher capability lands for farming to support local food production, food security and the agricultural community.4
+- 7.2.3.1 Confine residential development in the ALR to farm residences. - 7.2.3.2 Develop a farm residential "home plate" to minimize the impacts of the residential and other associated non-farm uses on farm parcels. - 7.2.3.3 Encourage the consolidation of legal parcels that support more efficient agricultural operations. - 7.2.3.4 Promote the inclusion of productive agricultural land into the ALR boundary that is currently not designated and protected as ALR lands. - 7.2.3.5 Engage the federal government's Agricultural Research Facility to assist with local agricultural and community interests. - 7.2.3.6 Continue to accommodate a downtown farmers market to provide economic opportunities for farmers as a local food source for residents. - 7.2.3.7 Support the development of agricultural-related industries, such as food processing and packaging, in the industrial areas. - 7.2.3.8 Support agri-tourism throughout Summerland and direct farm marketing operations as a secondary use to permitted farming operations that comply with the policies of the Agricultural Land Commission. - 7.2.3.9 Support new road, utility and communication corridors that minimize the impact on existing or proposed agricultural operations. - 7.2.3.10 Ensure new urban land developments provide adequate buffers to minimize the conflicts with agricultural operations. - 7.2.3.11 Encourage the retention of natural areas and unique landforms which are both of benefit to the community's overall character, environmental well-being and agricultural operations. - 7.2.3.12 Implement the strategies as described within any adopted agricultural plan for the community.